 For two-and-a-half years she worked in the Autonomous Municipality of San Juan’s Office of Compliance and Environmental Planning as an Environmental Educator.
 She has the Solid Waste Authority’s Recycling Promoters Certification.
 She participated in the First Workshop on the Evaluation of Microplastics in Fishery Resources of the South Pacific Permanent Commission at Universidad Católica del Norte, Chile.

 A few years ago, Cristina worked at the Estuary and incorporated the Waste Free Garbage Project into The Condado Lagoon, for which she achieved significant results.
 Then, she accepted the challenge of working as Environmental Education Coordinator in the Municipality of San Juan, where she directed workshops and seminars on concepts of reduction, reuse and recycling.
 These workshops were directed to communities, public and private entities and schools in San Juan.
 It should be noted that the best waste management practices were implemented.
-She is currently the San Juan Bay Estuary Program’s Coordinator of Alliances and Community Outreach.
-Cristina is again part of our team now.
+Previously the San Juan Bay Estuary Program’s Coordinator of Alliances and Community Outreach.
+Cristina is again part of our team, as our Aquatic Debris Manager.